pacian/RDM-Toolkit/README.md

-# Guide for Research Data Management Trainers
+# Guide for Research Data Management Trainers Toolkit
 #

 ## RDM (Train the Trainers and Training)